HaykTheKhulyan/Lab0/index.md

 My favorite quote from It's Always Sunny in Philadelphia is:

 > ‘Just get a job?’
 Why don’t I strap on my job helmet and squeeze down into a job cannon, and fire off into job land, where jobs grow on jobbies?!

+One of my favorite scenes in It's Always Sunny in Philadelphia is [this one](/images/pepe%20silvia.jpeg)

 My favorite Python function is the following:
 ```